-- a. the international vaccination certificate issued in accordance with the international health regulations of the World Health Organization, - b. a vaccination certificate that confirms vaccination with a vaccine recommended by the European Medicines Agency to obtain a marketing license or recognized by the World Health Organization and which meets the epidemiologist's instructions for certificates, such as the assessment of certificates at the border and the content and form of certificates, the language and what information the certificate must contain, such as name, date of birth, where and when vaccination took place, vaccine manufacturer and information about the person responsible for issuing the certificate, - c. digital European certificate, and certificates that are considered equivalent to them, issued on the basis of regulation no. 777/2021, on the entry into force of Regulation (EU) 2021/953 on a framework for the issue, verification and recognition of interoperable certificates of vaccination, testing and recovery to facilitate free movement during the COVID-19 pandemic, - d. a certificate confirming positive results from a PCR test that is older than 14 days, - e. a certificate confirming antibodies with an antibody test carried out using an ELISA method or a similar method according to a further decision of the epidemiologist.
+- a. the international vaccination certificate issued in accordance with the international health regulations of the World Health Organization, - b. a vaccination certificate that confirms vaccination with a vaccine recommended by the European Medicines Agency to obtain a marketing license or recognized by the World Health Organization and which meets the epidemiologist's instructions for certificates, such as the assessment of certificates at the border and the content and form of certificates, the language and what information the certificate must contain , such as name, date of birth, where and when vaccination took place, vaccine manufacturer and information about the person responsible for issuing the certificate, - c. digital European certificate, and certificates that are considered equivalent to them, issued on the basis of regulation no. 777/2021, on the entry into force of Regulation (EU) 2021/953 on a framework for the issue, verification and recognition of interoperable certificates of vaccination, testing and recovery to facilitate free movement during the COVID-19 pandemic, - d. a certificate confirming positive results from a PCR test showing that 7-180 days have passed since the infection with COVID-19, - e. a certificate confirming antibodies with an antibody test carried out using an ELISA method or a similar method according to a further decision of the epidemiologist.